Leaders Following Christ Now Offers Pastoral Support

 What do you envision for the future of our Pastoral Support Team?

 My hope and prayer for the Pastoral Support Team has a few layers to it.
 I want to see the community of pastors reaching out to this support structure to grow.
-Not to see more pastors tick a box, but because I truly believe this team and structure is something pastors need and can grow from.
+Not for the sake of statistics, but because I truly believe this team and structure is something pastors need and can grow from.
 I would also love to see the group grow in cross-community opportunities.
 I do not have most answers that pastors need.
 However, someone that’s a part of our community may.
 I would love to see healthy mentorships grow out of this group.
 I want to see pastors not only be the best they can be on Sundays, but I want to see them become the best husbands, wives, fathers, leaders, and bosses they can be.
 I believe our community serving one another can make that happen.